Valerie Jarrett: Early life and education

 Jarrett was born in Shiraz, Iran, during the Shah's rule, to American parents James E. Bowman and Barbara T. Bowman.
-Her father, a pathologist and geneticist, worked at a hospital in Shiraz in 1956.
-When she was five years old, the family moved to London for a year, later moving to Chicago in 1962.
+Her father, a pathologist and geneticist from Chicago, worked on regional health systems based at hospital in Shiraz in the 1950s.
+When she was five years old, the family moved to London for a year, then moved back to Chicago in 1962.

+Jarrett's father was the first African American to have a medical residency at St Luke's hospital in Chicago, and after his return to the US, to get professorial tenure at the University of Chicago medical school.
 Her maternal great-grandfather, Robert Robinson Taylor, was the first accredited African-American architect, and the first African-American student to enroll at the Massachusetts Institute of Technology.
 Her maternal grandfather, Robert Rochon Taylor, was chairman of the Chicago Housing Authority in the 1940s.

 As a child, Jarrett spoke Persian, French, and English.
+She and her family would travel several times to Africa for her father's work in medical development.
 Her mother was one of four children's advocates who created the Erikson Institute in 1966.
 The institute was established to expand collective knowledge of child development for teachers and other professionals working with young children.

-Jarrett graduated from Northfield Mount Hermon School in 1974, and earned a B.A. in psychology from Stanford University in 1978 and a Juris Doctor (J.D.) from the University of Michigan Law School in 1981.
+Jarrett went to the University of Chicago Lab School, then she graduated from Northfield Mount Hermon School in 1974.
+She earned a B.A. in psychology from Stanford University in 1978 and a Juris Doctor (J.D.) from the University of Michigan Law School in 1981.

 Career

+After graduating from law school, Jarrett returned to Chicago and worked as an attorney in finance and real estate law in the private sector.

 Chicago municipal politics

-Jarrett got her start in Chicago politics in 1987 working for Mayor Harold Washington as deputy corporation counsel for finance and development.
+Jarrett got her start in Chicago's city hall in 1987 working for Mayor Harold Washington as Deputy Corporation Counsel for finance and development.

-Jarrett continued to work in the Chicago mayor's office in the 1990s.
+Jarrett continued to work in the mayor's office in the 1990s, moving from the law department into public administration.
 She was deputy chief of staff for Mayor Richard Daley, during which time (1991) she hired Michelle Robinson (who was then engaged to Barack Obama) from Sidley Austin.
-Jarrett served as commissioner of the department of planning and development from 1991 through 1995, and she was chairwoman of the Chicago Transit Authority from 1995 to 2003.
+Jarrett served as commissioner of the department of planning and development from 1991 through 1995.